 - Handwritten numbers, characters, and signatures were not categorized in (Faizullah et al., 2023), which affected the efficiency of GC identification. - The handwritten faded text was not concentrated in (Aanchal et al., 2022), which wrongly categorized GC as FC.
+The chiesting of the proposed work on detailed

-The objectives of the proposed work are detailed below, - HT is effectively separated from PT using ICR and PHLS. - For GC and FC categorization, SGCIP-CNN is utilized. - For obtaining the enhanced BCI, MF and ST-CLAHE are used. - Handwritten numbers, characters, and signatures are separated using Nanonets for GC identification. - The faded text in BCI is redrawn using texture inpainting technique.
+The objectives of the proposed work are detailed below,

+- HT is effectively separated from PT using ICR and PHLS. - For GC and FC categorization, SGCIP-CNN is utilized. - For obtaining the enhanced BCI, MF and ST-CLAHE are used. - Handwritten numbers, characters, and signatures are separated using Nanonets for GC identification. - The faded text in BCI is redrawn using texture inpainting technique.